Coaches - Create independent athletes

 In Athletics Weekly (August 30th, 2012), former national coach Tom McNab alluded to his perception that in the London Olympic women's pole vault final, several of the athletes seemed heavily reliant on their coaches to inform them as to how to gauge the levels of the wind in the stadium which undoubtedly impacted on performance.
 This observation re-ignites the thorny issue of athletes who may be said to be 'coach-dependent'.

-Whilst appropriate feedback can be given by the coach to the athlete during competition, there is the danger of what Goldsmith (2012) calls, 'over-coaching'.
-He explains that, "Coaching is about creating independent athletes.
-Over-coaching creates a dependent athlete who relies on the coach for decision making and problem solving which is performance suicide".
+Whilst appropriate feedback can be given by the coach to the athlete during a competition, there is the danger of what Goldsmith (2012) calls, 'over-coaching'.
+He explains that "Coaching is about creating independent athletes.
+Over-coaching creates a dependent athlete who relies on the coach for decision making and problem-solving which is performance suicide".

 The allusion to the relaxing of rules allowing closer proximity between athlete and coach in the competitive arena can be counterproductive for the athlete because of a vicious circle of self-perpetuating doubt (see Karageorghis, 2007).
 It was legendary Green Bay Packers US football coach who so perceptively pointed out that, "Confidence is contagious, but so is a lack of confidence!"

-Three lessons Malcolm provides us with are (1) the coach must work on developing an appropriate relationship with the athlete in training, well before competition.
-(2) Concurrent feedback given by coach to athlete should be process rather than goal focused and (3) the use of appropriate adapted drills can be a way to engender self-analysis and cognitive shift from goal to process.
+Three lessons Malcolm provides us with are (1) the coach must work on developing an appropriate relationship with the athlete in training, well before the competition.
+(2) Concurrent feedback given by the coach to athlete should be a process rather than goal focused and (3) the use of appropriately adapted drills can be a way to engender self-analysis and cognitive shift from goal to process.

-During competition coaches can to a greater or lesser extent offer their athletes what Galligan et. al. (2000) term 'concurrent feedback'.
-For Fenton, one of the keys to avoiding a coach-dependent athlete is to attempt to engender KP (Knowledge of Process) rather than KR (Knowledge of Results) feedback during training, well before competition.
+During a competition, coaches can to a greater or lesser extent offer their athletes what Galligan et. al. (2000) term 'concurrent feedback'.
+For Fenton, one of the keys to avoiding a coach-dependent athlete is to attempt to engender KP (Knowledge of Process) rather than KR (Knowledge of Results) feedback during training, well before the competition.
 He continues, "You have to remember that all athletes are different.
 I had one athlete for instance who was very goal driven indeed, even in training.
-I wanted the training to be more about process and less about the goal.
-So, what I did was to modify the discus throw by means of introducing a skill drill which meant inevitably that the distance achieved would be some 10-15 metres less than it would in a straight forward unadapted throw.
-By doing this the athlete began to focus less on goal and more on process".
+I wanted the training to be more about the process and less about the goal.
+So, what I did was to modify the discus throw by means of introducing a skill drill which meant inevitably that the distance achieved would be some 10-15 metres less than it would in a straightforward unadapted throw.
+By doing this the athlete began to focus less on goal and more on the process".

 Once again Fenton is a great believer that work in training is a pre-requisite in terms of facilitating a shifting of the athlete from overreliance on exteroceptive to intrinsic feedback during competition.
 He offers a further example that, "In the throwing circle in training some of my athletes experience difficulties in their right leg action in the hammer.
 So I got them to shout out the word 'right' at the appropriate point to ensure that they did this.
 To make sure they vocalised this I often stood up to 100 yards away just to make sure they remembered to shout this.
 One of my athletes even carried this training technique into the competitive arena once and was heard shouting this."